Approved by Senate June 13, 2016 and by the Board of Governors June 27, 2016.

 i) there has been a fundamental procedural error in the making of the final decision and that such error has caused or will cause actual prejudice to the person seeking the appeal; or

-ii) there are new facts relevant to the final decision that were not available and could not have been provided to the review committee, the Appropriate Authority or the University governing body.
+ii) there are new facts relevant to the final decision that were not available and could not have been provided to the Appropriate Authority or the University governing body.

 i) The appeal asks for review of a consequence or measure that has not yet been finally decided or approved.

-ii) The appeal repeats arguments made at the meeting of the review committee or in written submissions and does not provide any new information relevant to the final decision.
+ii) The appeal repeats arguments made in written submissions and does not provide any new information relevant to the final decision.

 iii) The appeal is based only on a disagreement with a finding of fact, including findings made about the credibility of witnesses.

-iv) The appeal raises new arguments that were not made but could have been made at the review committee meeting or in written submissions or to the Appropriate Authority or University governing body.
+iv) The appeal raises new arguments that were not made but could have been made in written submissions or to the Appropriate Authority or University governing body.

 7.7.3 The appeal process is conducted in writing.
-The Complainant or Respondent, as the case may be, does not need to respond to the appeal unless the Appeal Authority sends a letter requesting him or her to do so.
+The Complainant or Respondent, as the case may be, does not need to respond to the appeal unless the Appeal Committee sends a letter requesting them to do so.

-7.7.4 The Appeal Authority reviews the appeal, consults with the Appropriate Authority, if necessary, to determine whether the appeal meets the requirements of paragraph 7.7.1. of this Policy and makes the decision either dismissing or granting the appeal.
+c) The Appeal Committee reviews the documentation, to determine whether the appeal meets the requirements of paragraph 220.127.116.11. of this Policy and will inform the appealing party accordingly within 10 business days of receiving the documents listed at paragraph 7.8.1 b).

 8. STANDING COMMITTEE ON THE PREVENTION OF SEXUAL VIOLENCE